pact-foundation/pact-core-mock-server/c/consumer-verification/README.md

 ## Example use of the rust verification and mock server libraries from C.

-Before you can run the C examples, the mock server DLL needs to be built using `cargo build` in the `rust/pact_mock_server_ffi` directory.
+Before you can run the C examples, the pact ffi DLL and header needs to be built using `cargo build` and `cbindgen` in the `rust/pact_ffi` directory.

 ### Install libcurl